ChikinaValeria/ChikinaValeria/README.md

 ### Hi there 👋
+My name is Valeria.
+I've been working as a QA engineer since 2017.
+I'm currently learning Python and Test Automation.
 <!--
 **ChikinaValeria/ChikinaValeria** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.